 Adobe Photoshop Vs. GIMP, the main differences

 At the technical level, both software works with levels, with cutting and manipulation tools.
-With color adjustment, with filters and digital brushes, with layer masks and the possibility to install extensions to add new features.
+With the color adjustment, filters, and digital brushes, with layer masks, and the possibility to install extensions to add new features.

 So as operating tools, the two programs offer the same potential.

 According to many people, in discussions on blogs and dedicated lists, the substantial difference is in the ease of use of Adobe’s program, compared to the less versatile free alternative.

 In fact, from this point of view, GIMP developers from version 2.4 onwards, have started to completely redesign the graphical interface, giving birth to a new working tool.

 The project volunteers are also working on overcoming some limitations on the color depth and introducing a new graphics library, already present in part in the current version.

 Let’s take a closer look at the differences

 There are, however, some differences to point out that may make you decide to choose one software over another.

 - Photoshop is not compatible with plugins and scripts for GIMP, vice versa, it is, though with limited compatibility.